-44. On the other hand some States experienced serious difficulties which led to a fall in their exports: Chad (-13 per cent) following the fall in cotton prices, Senegal (-9 per cent) following three bad groundnut crops in succession (1).
+44. On the other hand some States experienced serious difficulties which led to a fall in their exports: Chad (-13 per cent) following the fall in cotton prices, Senegal (-9 per cent) following three bad groundnut crops in succession( $^1$ ).

 The development of AASM exports to the Community during the first eight months of 1970 brings out appreciable differences from one country to another.
 The exports of three States decreased by comparison with the same period in 1969 (Republic of the Congo, -11 per cent; Mauritania, -5 per cent; Chad, -4 per cent).
-Other countries managed to increase their exports considerably (Mali, +85 per cent; Central African Republic, +64 per cent; Dahomey, +41 per cent; Upper Volta, +35 per cent; Democratic Republic of the Congo, +27 per cent; Burundi, +24 per cent).
+Other countries managed to increase their exports considerably (Mali, +85 per cent; Central African Republic, +64 per cent; Dahomey, +41 per cent; Upper Volta, +35 per cent; Burundi, +24 per cent).
 The appreciable recovery in the trade of some countries which have been experiencing a relatively slow growth is encouraging.